vehicle-lang/tutorial/README.md

 a finite number of indices.

-The `forall` in the property above is a very different beast as it is quantifying over an “infinite” number of `Vector Rat 5`s.
-The definition of `property3` brings a new variable `x` of type `Vector Rat 5` into scope.
-The variable `x` has no assigned value and therefore represents an arbitrary input of that type.
+The `forall` in the property above is a very different beast as it is quantifying over an “infinite” number of values of type `Tensor Real [5]`.
+The definition of `property3` brings a new variable `x` of type `Tensor Real [5]` into scope.
+The variable `x` has no assigned value, but represents an arbitrary input of that type.

 Vehicle also has a matching quantifer `exists`.